 After graduation from the Second U.S. Army Public Affairs Internship, the Fort Benning Marksmanship Unit recruited me as Public Affairs Officer.

-As an author and publisher, my published credits include Disability Empowerment: Free Money For Disabled Americans To Make Dreams Reality, a highly regarded book about disabled people using the Social Security Administration Plan for Achieving Self-Sufficiency; How To Survive During Recession And (What If) Depression; Layoff Survival Resources: Making Ends Meet When Others Can’t commended by First Lady Laura Bush and former Georgia Governor Roy E. Barnes.
+As an author and publisher, my published credits include Disability Empowerment: Free Money For Disabled Americans To Make Dreams Reality, a highly regarded book about disabled people using the Social Security Administration Plan for Achieving Self-Sufficiency; How To Survive During Recession And (What If) Depression; Layoff Survival Resources: Making Ends Meet When Others Can’t commended by First Lady Laura Bush and former Georgia Governor Roy E. Barnes, Estate Sales Marketing Success, Estate Sale Contracts Kit, and other Kindle eBooks.
+All of my books are available on Amazon.

 Since 1998, I have worked as an entrepreneur and philanthropist.

-My hobbies include reading, writing, organic gardening, valuing antiques and collectibles.
+My hobbies include reading, writing, permaculture gardening, valuing antiques and collectibles.

 Paralyzed Veterans of America featured my Disability Empowerment book in the May 2008 issue of PN Magazine: Your Financial Future.